cespare/tlist/README.md

 [repository](https://github.com/cespare/tlist) and then adding `tlist` to your path.
 You'll need to make sure the following dependencies (gems) are installed:

+* trollop
+* colorize
-* Trollop
+* methodchain

-You can get command-line completion by ...

-TODO: finish section

 Usage
 -----

+You can get command-line completion by ...

+Set up your `.bashrc` by ...

 TODO: finish section